lllaa9/Model-R/README.md

 ## Description

-This is a set of scripts to generate results of our paper:
+This is a set of scripts to generate results of our paper: A

 ## Note
 The results are based on the following versions of related libraries.